3 days in Edinburgh, what to do? Just follow my 3-day itinerary below and get the most out of Edinburgh 😉

 Since I was spending some time in London, and Edinburgh is only a flight away, I could not miss the opportunity to visit this city, which is considered one of the most beautiful European capitals.

-What to do in Edinburgh in 3 Days
+What to do in 3 Days in Edinburgh

-I just came back from Scotland, and this three-day itinerary will give you some ideas of the best things to do in Edinburgh in 3 days.
+I just came back from Scotland, and this three-day itinerary will give you some ideas of the best things to do in 3 days in Edinburgh.

 1st Day – Visiting the castle and exploring the Old Town